Rural, Farming, and Agricultural Law

-The agriculture is facing its greatest challenge in a generation following our exit of the EU.
-The UK law which governs so much of our rural life is built upon the EU’s Common Agricultural Policy (CAP), so we can expect seismic changes in the next few years as we transition away from the CAP.
+Agriculture is facing its greatest challenge in a generation following our exit of the EU.
+The UK law which governs so much of our rural life is built upon the EU’s Common Agricultural Policy (CAP), so we can expect seismic changes as we transition away from the CAP.
 It is in these periods of turbulence and uncertainty that the need for truly specialist legal advice arises.
-There has never been more important time to have a firm grasp of current agricultural law and to have a clear vision of the future developments in store for the agricultural community.
+It has never been more important to have a firm grasp of rural and farming law, along with a clear vision of the future for the agricultural community.

 How we can help?

-Our specialist agricultural law team is based at our South Molton office.
-They deal with rural legal affairs on Exmoor and the wider farming community in North Devon.
-The team is overseen by Brett Lawrence a Partner and specialist property lawyer.
-The team also includes Helen Hine, herself a farmer’s daughter.
-We also offer agricultural law services from our main office in Barnstaple.
+Our specialist agricultural land farming aw team is based at our South Molton office.
+They deal with rural legal affairs on Exmoor and the wider farming community in North Devon and surrounding areas.
+The team is overseen by Brett Lawrence a Partner and specialist property lawyer, and includes Helen Hine, herself a farmer’s daughter.
+Agricultural law services are also provided from our main office in Barnstaple.

 What makes us different?

-In many legal firms agricultural law falls between two stalls: the technical complexities of farmland will invariably be dealt with by the property team, while matters such as the creation of partnership agreements and other finance work are likely to be dealt with by the commercial team.
+In many legal firms, agricultural law falls between two stalls: the technical complexities of farmland will invariably be dealt with by the property team, while matters such as the creation of partnership agreements and other finance work are likely to be dealt with by the commercial team.
 Slee Blackwell Solicitors are different.
-Our Rural and Agricultural team will take care of all your affairs.
-Matters will be dealt with by a dedicated lawyer throughout so that continuity of service can be guaranteed.
+Our Rural, Farming, and Agricultural team will take care of all your affairs.
+Matters will be dealt with by a dedicated lawyer throughout, so that continuity of service can be guaranteed.

 By choosing Slee Blackwell Solicitors you are assured that your legal affairs will be managed by one specialist lawyer who will make it their job to understand your individual needs and establish a close working relationship with you.